MicrosoftDocs/Console-Docs/docs/getconsolescreenbufferinfoex.md

 The rectangle returned in the **srWindow** member of the [**CONSOLE\_SCREEN\_BUFFER\_INFOEX**](console-screen-buffer-infoex.md) structure can be modified and then passed to the [**SetConsoleWindowInfo**](setconsolewindowinfo.md) function to scroll the console screen buffer in the window, to change the size of the window, or both.

 All coordinates returned in the [**CONSOLE\_SCREEN\_BUFFER\_INFOEX**](console-screen-buffer-infoex.md) structure are in character-cell coordinates, where the origin (0, 0) is at the upper-left corner of the console screen buffer.

+> [!TIP]
+> This API does not have a **[virtual terminal](console-virtual-terminal-sequences.md)** equivalent.
+Its use may still be required for applications that are attempting to draw columns, grids, or fill the display to retrieve the window size.
+This window state is managed by the TTY/PTY/Pseudoconsole outside of the normal stream flow and is generally considered a user privilege not adjustable by the client application.
+Updates can be received on [**ReadConsoleInput**](readconsoleinput.md).

 ## Requirements